JoururiChan/thmoncryspara/FEATURES.md

 * New music ported from RBY and devamped from future generations.
 * Unique mini sprites for each Tohomon (thanks to [this patch](http://www.pokecommunity.com/showthread.php?t=338470)).
 * Revised some shiny palettes (CSuika is blue like Dragonair, Nidoqueen is pink like Nidoking, Scizor is silver, Espeon is sky blue, Electabuzz is red, etc).
-* Hina isn't the only Tohomon with variant forms…
+* CNue isn't the only Tohomon with variant forms…
 * Color-coded starter Toho Balls.
 * Item balls for TMs are blue (inspired by Gen VI's yellow).
 * Surfing on Kikuri uses the minigame music from Yellow version.